Accelerating Training Speed of Tiny Recursive Models with Curriculum Guided Adaptive Recursion: Introduction

 \textbf{\circledgreen{4}} We show that curriculum-trained models achieve superior inference efficiency with 100\% halting accuracy and 11\% fewer reasoning steps compared to baseline, demonstrating that training efficiency improvements transfer to deployment efficiency.

 The remainder of this paper is organized as follows: Section~\ref{sec:related_work} reviews related work.
 Section~\ref{sec:methodology} presents the CGAR framework.
 Section~\ref{sec:experiments} describes experimental setup.
 Section~\ref{sec:results} reports results and ablations.
 Section~\ref{sec:conclusion} concludes with limitations and future directions.
-The source code and trained models will be made publicly available upon publication.